perladvent/perldotcom/content/article/json-unicode-and-perl-oh-my-.md

 Epilogue: JSON Alternatives
 ===========================

-Being restricted to Unicode is, in my opinion, JSON’s biggest drawback, but there are other reasons why I often prefer to avoid JSON:
+JSON’s inability to store arbitrary octet strings is, in my opinion, its biggest liability, but there are other reasons why I often prefer to avoid JSON:

-* Its lack of comments and proscription against trailing commas make it an awkward choice for human-maintained data structures.
+* Its inability to store comments and proscription against trailing commas make it an awkward choice for human-maintained data structures.

 * Its `\uXXXX` escapes support only characters within Unicode’s